jlaumon/blog/content/post/d3d12-resource-states.md

 Subresources have to be in `COMMON` state (on Direct/Compute queues) before they can be used on Copy queues, but promoted states still count as `COMMON`!

 This means that as long as a subresource is in a promoted state, it's possible to use it on a Copy queue and on a Direct/Compute queue **at the same time**.
-One of the queues can even be **writing** to it!
+For Buffers, one of the queues can even be **writing** to it!

 There are some **restrictions**: only one queue can write at a time, and the bytes written should not be read by the other queues (synchronization with fences is still required to make sure the writes become visible to the other queues).